 If you want to unplug the entire wedding, you can talk about getting a photo booth instead.
 That’s a better way for everyone to have a memento versus a pic they’ll probably end up deleting at some point.

 Once you’ve decided to host an unplugged wedding, you’ll need to communicate the plan to your guests from the get-go.
-You don’t have to print this on the invitation itself, but include an enclosure card in the envelope and post it on your wedding website, too.
+You don’t have to print this on the wedding invitation itself, but include an enclosure card in the envelope and post it on your wedding website, too.

 You can word the addendum like this: “We invite you to be fully present with us at our ceremony.
 We will kindly ask that you turn off your phone and keep it in your bag or pocket.
 We look forward to sharing professional photographs when they are ready.”